uva-responsibleai/fall-24/evaluation/apr-17.md

 - **Quantitative Analyses:** Disaggregated evaluation results showing model performance across different groups and conditions.
 - **Ethical Considerations and Caveats:** Discussion of any ethical issues, potential risks, and any other concerns or recommendations.

 The authors of [The Values Encoded in Machine Learning Research](https://arxiv.org/abs/2106.15590) conduct a manual analysis of 100 of the most highly-cited machine learning research papers from 2008-09 and 2018-19 focusing on the abstract, introduction, discussion, and conclusion sections of each paper.
-All of the papers they looked at had been accepted by the top tier NeurIPS and ICML conferences as a first measure of importance and the “most highly-cited” factor solidifies the perceived importance of the papers selected.
+All of the papers they looked at had been accepted by the top tier NeurIPS and ICML conferences as a first measure of importance and the “most highly-cited" factor solidifies the perceived importance of the papers selected.
 They also investigated papers across the two different time periods a decade apart to avoid any short lived trends.
 Their novel annotation scheme they created and carried out to analyze each paper used the following steps:

-- Examine the “justificatory chain” of reasoning by which the paper justifies its contributions
+- Examine the “justificatory chain" of reasoning by which the paper justifies its contributions
 - Closely read each of the abstract, introduction, discussion, and conclusion sections to identify perceived values being portrayed
 - Identify the extent to which the paper discusses potential negative impacts
 - Document and categorize the author affiliations and funding sources